• Contact

 The X-T50 features a film simulation dial, which some veteran Fujifilm users dislike.
 However, as a Fujifilm newbie, I found it incredibly helpful for quickly flipping through simulations and seeing their effects in real time.

 Rather than researching simulations beforehand, I tested them in different situations to form my own opinions.
-You can see a side-by-side comparison of 10 of 21 film simulations below.
+You can see a side-by-side comparison of all of the film simulations on the dial.

 After gaining some experience, I looked up Fujifilm’s descriptions to better understand each simulation’s intended use.
 This article was particularly helpful.